 One popular, trusted network is Coinbase, a cryptocurrency exchange headquartered in San Francisco.
 Since it opened doors in 2012, it has attracted more than 13 million users and last year made over $1 billion dollars in revenue.
 Funds held on Coinbase are generally insured.

 Coinbase is split into two parts.
 The first, known simply as “Coinbase,” functions as a cryptocurrency wallet and brokerage service—you buy and sell cryptocurrencies with Coinbase itself using fiat currencies (i.e. non-cryptocurrencies, like US dollars and British pounds).
-The second is Coinbase Pro, an exchange for advanced users, on which you can buy and sell cryptocurrencies from other users.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+The second is Coinbase Pro, an exchange for advanced users, on which you can buy and sell cryptocurrencies from other users.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 Of course, these services all come with a variety of different fees, which can quickly become confusing and expensive.
 In general, fees depend on where you’re based, and the payment method you’re using.
 Fees are four percent at the high end, however, if you’re buying cryptocurrencies through a bank transfer they can be as low as 1.49 percent.